 (Yes, we know it sounds quite dystopian.)

 The power of artificial intelligence and machine learning can be used to search for the cure for new diseases, including the COVID-19.
-The internet comes with frequent news on the AI being used to support scientists in search of the new molecules or chemicals to solve existing problems.
-The search for new battery materials in one of the recent examples.
+The internet comes with frequent news on the AI being used to support scientists in search of new molecules or chemicals to solve existing problems.
+The search for new battery materials is one of the recent examples.

-In the same matter, the search for a cure for COVID-19 or any other disease can be supported by the AI-based solutions.
+In the same matter, the search for a cure for COVID-19 or any other disease can be supported by AI-based solutions.
 A good example comes from Google-owned Deepmind, where the neural network designed to predict the way of protein folding was retrained to support the search for new drugs fighting the coronavirus.

 The prospects are impressive and breathtaking sometimes.
 But one would feel concerned, especially when reading about the facial recognition technology used to spot if people are wearing masks.
 Thus, the key is to approach the problem with care.

-The AI-based solutions are shown not only as a way to change the world for better - but also for worse.
+The AI-based solutions are shown not only as a way to change the world for the better - but also for the worse.
 That’s why companies and governments need to be extremely cautious when using this technology, especially dealing with outbreaks.